-STANDARD 8.12 warrants

-The agency has a written directive requiring a records system for
+STANDARD 8.12 The agency has a written directive requiring a records system for warrants which includes:

 - A. 24-hour access: - B. A procedure ensuring due diligence in seeking wanted persons; - C. A process for ensuring warrants remain current and enforceable, and; - D. A designated position responsible for control of the warrant system.